 24. Handvo (vegetable cake)

-Handvo is a famous Gujarati cake made of vegetables especially bottle guard.
-This spicy cake is cooked using a batter comprising of grated vegetables, soaked lentils, rice, and spices.
+Handvo, a Gujarati cake, is one of the famous street food in Ahmedabad that is made of vegetables, particularly bottle gourd.
+This spicy cake is cooked using a batter comprising grated vegetables, soaked lentils, rice, and spices.
 This batter is then baked in the oven at 180 degrees for 30 minutes.
-The cake is topped with seasonings and cut in slices.
+The cake is topped with seasonings and cut into slices.
 It is served along with green chutney, tamarind sweet sauce, and ketchup.
 It is a popular tea-time snack in Ahmadabad.

 25. Mirchi vada (deep-fried long peppers)